The Stone Pony: History

+20th century

+Before the Garden State Parkway made it easier to reach points further south, Asbury Park was a prominent shore vacation destination in New Jersey; since the late 1800s, many city establishments have offered live musical entertainment.

-Prior to becoming a music venue, the building housed a restaurant named Mrs. Jay's, later named Mrs. Jay's Beer Garden, that was frequented by a polyglot community of tourists, high school and college students, and bikers.
+The building that would become the Stone Pony once housed a restaurant named Mrs. Jay's, later named Mrs. Jay's Beer Garden, that was frequented by a polyglot community of tourists, high school and college students, and bikers.
 During the mid-1960s, Mrs. Jay's management began to allow bands to perform.
-After the restaurant and beer garden went out of business in 1968, allegedly over a waitress wearing a see-through blouse, Mrs. Jay's moved two doors south and reopened a short time thereafter.
+After the restaurant and beer garden went out of business in 1968, allegedly over a waitress wearing a see-through blouse, Mrs. Jay's reopened two doors south.
 The second incarnation of Mrs. Jays became a notorious biker hangout in its later days before being demolished in the late 1980s.
 Harley-Davidsons lined entire blocks after cruising the circuit.
-The building that originally housed Mrs. Jay's reopened in Fall 1973 as The Stone Pony.

-Since The Stone Pony opened in 1973, many of the world's most popular musical artists have played on its stage.
-In 1991, The Stone Pony had to file for bankruptcy because of a series of drunk driving lawsuits.
+The building that originally housed Mrs. Jay's reopened in fall 1973 as The Stone Pony.
+Many of the world's most popular musical artists have played on its stage.
+In 1991, The Stone Pony filed for bankruptcy after a series of drunk-driving lawsuits.
 However, the nightclub reopened in 1992.
 Because of its importance to the music world, there was a national outcry when there was talk of closing the Pony during the late 1990s.
 The Stone Pony was repeatedly opened and closed as developers targeted Asbury Park through the beginning of the new millennium, and musicians and patrons organized and rallied in support of The Stone Pony.

 The annual Asbury Park Music Awards ceremony, founded in 1993 as "The Golden T-Bird Awards" and renamed "The Asbury Park Music Awards" in 1995, is usually held at The Stone Pony.
 The awards recognize excellence in the region's music community.
 The format for the ceremony is similar to that of the Grammy Awards.
 It features the presentation of awards between performances of live, original music and poetry.
-The event is jointly sponsored by The Stone Pony, The Saint, WBJB-FM, and The Aquarian.
+The event is jointly sponsored by The Stone Pony, The Saint, WBJB-FM, and The Aquarian Weekly.

+21st century

 The club was renovated in 2000, preserving the character associated with its early years while adding a permanent exhibition of art and artifacts from the history of the city and the venue itself.
 State-of-the-art lighting and sound equipment were installed, and outside, facing the Atlantic Ocean, The Stone Pony Landing area was redone with a beach motif, tenting and food facility.
 Fans and artists continued to support the Pony, and the Asbury Park Music Awards returned to the Stone Pony.

 Eventually, the music community prevailed, and a vibrant live music scene reemerged and crowds returned.
 "A visit to The Stone Pony has been considered a pilgrimage to rock 'n' roll fans around the world.
 "It is a place that is important not just to us, but to the world," New Jersey Governor Christine Todd Whitman said as she officially reopened the club on Memorial Day weekend 2000.